lauraayushi/Anitas-kitchen/README.md

 https://lauraayushi.github.io/Anitas-kitchen/
 ## Technologies Used
 I used HTML and CSS.
-## Support and contact details
-###Known Bugs
-The subscribe button for the webpage is currently not working since I did not use JavaScript as part of the languages.
 ### MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy